-Our insider trading policy prohibits our employees, including our NEOs, from engaging in transactions to "hedge" ownership of our Common Stock, including short sales or trading in any derivatives involving our Common Stock (or securities convertible or exchangeable for our Common Stock).
+Our insider trading policy prohibits our directors, employees, and officers, including our NEOs, from engaging in transactions to "hedge" ownership of our Common Stock, including short sales or trading in any derivatives involving our Common Stock (or securities convertible or exchangeable for our Common Stock).
 We believe this policy is consistent with good corporate governance and with our pay-for-performance compensation model.
 Our policies also prohibit the pledging of our Common Stock.
 There are no outstanding pledged shares.